 - Using QR codes vs. short URLs or phone numbers

 Tracking which CTA delivers the highest conversion rate is key to refining future campaigns.
+Integrating QR codes into your mailers is a popular choice, allowing for instant digital attribution of your physical mail success.

 3. Design & Format